 Thomas Lohmann, born in Zwickau in 1954 fled the GDR to West Germany in 1974.
 In Cologne, where he lives and works now, he studied free painting at the University of Applied Arts.

-He refined the techniques of his paintings as oil on wax, on canvas, on wood and develops the practised realism working with models as shown in the recent paintings in his individual artistic language.
+He refined the techniques of his paintings as oil on wax, on canvas, on wood and keeps the practised realism working with models shown in the recent paintings in his individual artistic language.

-Bringing together a small selection of works created within a short period and representing the artist’s maturity process and development, the paintings, it is in no way a retrospective, centre and focus on some thematic series.
+Bringing together a small selection of works created within a period of 10 years and representing the artist’s maturity process and development, the paintings, it is in no way a retrospective, centre and focus on some thematic series.